duttrohan0302/acciojob-content-react/Content/16.useConsumer-useReducer-customHook/README.md

 - `useReducer` takes 2 argument, the reducer function and the initial state
 - It returns the state and the dispatch
 - Dispatch is used to call any action of given type, which the reducer function handles

+## Custom Hooks
+- We can use the combination of the pre-existing hooks to create our own custom hook
+- Look into UseFetch.js and CustomHookUsage.js in the code to see an example